 This often happens right before or after a release.
 But it’s also an important first step once a new version is ready for testing.
 That way, QA can tell developers right away if there are major bugs in any obvious path.
 Learn more in our article, What is Smoke Testing?

 Once QA determines that a build is at least usable, the real testing can begin.
 This is the phase that QA is best known for.
 Testers will go through as many sections of the software as possible, looking for any and all potential bugs.
 Even if a mobile app or website seems pretty simple, there are many different devices/browsers/scenarios that users could encounter problems in.
-Learn more about Best Practices for QA Testing.
+Learn more about Cross Browser Testing and Best Practices for QA Testing.

 Writing Bug Reports